iTURTL3/discord-bot/README.md

 # Discord Bot
-An example Discord bot with modular commands in NodeJS.
+An example Discord bot with modular commands, pagination and nsfw command compatibility in NodeJS.

 ## Dependencies
 ```